vcync/modV/docs/guide/writingA2DModule.md

 ## 1. Create a new file

 Save a blank JavaScript file in the [Media Manager's media directory](/guide/mediaManager.html#media-folder).
-This will need to be placed in a `module` folder within a Project folder. e.g. `[media path]/[project]/module`.
+Place your file in a `module` folder within a Project folder. e.g. `[media path]/[project]/module`.

 By saving your Module here the Media Manager will compile your code and send it to modV on every file save.
-If you've placed your Module within a Layer already, you'll need to remove it from the Layer and drag your Module in again from the Gallery to use the updated Module.
+If your Module is within a Layer already, you'll need to remove it from said Layer and drag your Module in again from the Gallery to use the updated Module.

 ## 2. Export an Object

-Let's get started by exporting an Object. modV Modules are written out as a plain Object.
+Let's get started by exporting an Object.

 ```JavaScript
 export default {